remygatins/BlackSeaBass_project/genome_notebook/20210709_field_prep.md

 - [x] zipties labels for each fish
 - [x] waterproof data paper and pencils - how to organize for data collection? not sure if Grabowski lab has a standard format
 - [x] scapels, blades, and scissors for tissue collection
-- [ ] autoclaved backup vials with RNAlater for 3 tissues from 15 fish
+- [x] autoclaved backup vials with RNAlater for 3 tissues from 15 fish
 - [ ] large cooler in case we need to transport live fish to the car for processing
 - [x] Liquid N2 gloves
 - [x] Gloves for RNA sampling
-- [ ] 50-100 Ziplock bags to freeze whole fish?
+- [x] 50-100 Ziplock bags to freeze whole fish?
 Not sure how Jon wants these stored
-- [ ] I need to get info on the euthanization protocol for this grant.
+- [x] I need to get info on the euthanization protocol for this grant.
 I haven’t fished with them under this protocol before.
 - [ ] RNAase away
 - [ ] bleach solution

-- [ ] grabowski lab truck keys and stuff - what is license plate?
+- [x] grabowski lab truck keys and stuff - what is license plate?
 - [ ] garbage bags
-- [ ] Individual labels Cs_RI_251 to Cs_RI_420
+- [ ] Individual labels Cs_RI_251 to Cs_RI_420 ?
+- [x] color tops of RNA-later - red dot

 Katie home: